 When grown from seed, peony plants will not form into true types.
 Forms of asexual propagation, such as cuttings or divisions, are the only way to produce true clones of peony cultivars.
 You may, however, produce unique bloom variations by propagating peonies from collected seed.
 Herbaceous perennials are slow to mature, taking 5-6 years to produce.
 Tree and Itoh peonies will mature much quicker when grown from seed.

 So when should you remove peony seed pods?
-Peony seed pod harvest is performed in fall.
+Peony seed pod harvest is performed primarily in fall.
 They should be collected when the seed pods turn dark brown and leathery, and slightly crack open.
 To ensure that you don’t lose seed to birds, small mammals or forces of nature, tie nylon or small mesh bags around maturing seed pods before they split open.
 After collecting peony seeds, place them in a bowl of water to test their viability.
 Floaters are sterile and should be discarded.
 The viable seeds that sink should be rinsed with 10% bleach.